nocapro/scn-ts-core/docs/flow.todo.md

 === DONE

+update prepare-wasm.cjs
+1. to make it parallel,
+2. add progress indicator
+3. also should check for existing so no need to redownload

+=== DONE

 1. add timetook stat. from core api level to ui
 2. disable scrollable to log
 3. add de/expand iconbutton formatting options to de/collapse all tree